 Jeff began training with Mazi in 2006 and has been a dedicated student ever since.
 He received his brown belt from Royce Gracie in 2016.
 He teaches the kids and fundamental classes on Saturdays and assists Mazi with other classes.
 His focus is on fundamental self-defense techniques that use proper leverage to overcome larger, more aggressive assailants.

 Outside of the dojo he served as an active duty member of the United States Marine Corps and has been with the Durham County Sheriff's office since 1996.
 He currently instructs firearms, subject control, and physical training.
-He was member of the the Sheriff's Emergency Response Team for 15 years and his current rank is Lieutenant.
+He was member of the the Sheriff's Emergency Response Team for 15 years and retired as a Lieutenant.

 As a former U.S. Army paratrooper and correctional officer, Carleton has been in or around dynamic physical environments for more than 20 years.
 He began his journey with Gracie Jiu-Jitsu in 2007 and has been tirelessly seeking to improve himself and his jiu-jitsu ever since.
 Carleton focuses his training and teaching on realistic techniques that can be used on and off the mat to defend himself in an actual self defense situation.